Dr Paul Casey - Gastroenterologist

 Dr Paul Casey is a New Zealand trained gastroenterologist.
 He is experienced in all areas of gastroenterology.
-He completed a fellowship in upper GI motility disorders at the Royal Free Hospital in London and has a special interest in this area of gastroenterology.
+He completed a fellowship at the Royal Free Hospital in London in 2004.

 What is Gastroenterology?